bgd-labs/rescue-mission-phase-1/README.md

 ## Mentions

-This project is based on Uniswap's [merkle-distributor](https://github.com/Uniswap/merkle-distributor) and adapted for Aave use case.
+In this project we based the AaveMerkleDistributor contract, and the merkleTree generation on Uniswap's [merkle-distributor](https://github.com/Uniswap/merkle-distributor) project.